-I especially love how the most common embroidery projects are then broken down by the technique required, and each gets a small tutorial section.
+I especially love how the most common embroidery projects are broken down by the required technique, and each gets a small tutorial section.
 This is an excellent review of all the things you can do with an embroidery machine!

 (*Another book by Liz Keegan (The Complete Machine Embroidery Manual) is very similar to this one, so there is no need to purchase both.)